diegomontanari/42-Born2beRoot/README.md

 ```
 Note: The localhost address (127.0.0.1) means the connection is being made to the same machine.
 The -p flag specifies a non-default SSH port (4241 instead of the default 22).
 This is useful when an SSH server is configured to listen on a different port for security reasons.

+## Difference between the ssh_config and sshd_config files in SSH configuration:

+- ssh_config: This file is the **client-side configuration file for SSH**.
+It is used to configure settings for outgoing SSH connections from a client to a server.
+The settings here affect how the SSH client behaves when it tries to connect to a remote server (e.g., which SSH protocol version to use, whether to enable compression, default user, etc.).
+It is usually found in /etc/ssh/ssh_config or ~/.ssh/config.

+- sshd_config: This file is the **server-side configuration file for SSH**.
+It is used to configure settings on the SSH server that listens for incoming SSH connections.
+The settings here affect how the server handles client connections (e.g., which authentication methods are allowed, which port to listen on, access control, etc.).
+It is usually located in /etc/ssh/sshd_config.

+To summarize:

+ssh_config: Configures client-side behavior.
+sshd_config: Configures server-side behavior.

+Simpler explanation:

+- ssh_config: This is the configuration file for the SSH client.
+It controls **how your computer connects to other remote computers via SSH** (like which settings to use when you connect).

+- sshd_config: This is the configuration file for the SSH server.
+It controls **how the remote computer allows incoming SSH connections** (like which methods it accepts for login).

+In short:

+- ssh_config: for setting up how your computer connects to others.
+- sshd_config: for setting up how others connect to your computer.

 ## 6) Differences Between `apt` and `aptitude`